MattFLPe/MattFLPe/README.md

 Nice to meet you!
 <br>

-I'm a brazilian developer currently studying Systems Analysis and Development at university, and my main goal is to become a fullstack developer in the future.
+I'm a brazilian developer currently studying Systems Analysis and Development at university, and my main goal is to become an experienced fullstack developer.
 <br>

 I like reading, programming, watching movies, exercising and learning about new subjects.